 Our organisation has been involved in teaching English for over thirty five years.
 We are a fully licenced and accredited education group with schools and affiliates in many different countries.
 Our teacher training courses are accredited by our partner school Language Link who have a strong record as teacher trainers accredited by the University of Cambridge and Trinity College.
 Our courses are designed by experts with over thirty five years of multinational teaching and teacher training experience.

-If you choose a weekend course you'll have constant support from a helpful experienced and professional tutor for the duration of your course.
-The focus is on helping you to enjoy every element of the course and to fully absorb the range of information provided so that you can progress smoothly and successfully to a practical teaching environment or progress to other elements of the programme..
+Trainee TEFL teachers are supported in a number of ways during your course.
+The Customer Care team is available for general queries during office opening hours and in addition students have access to an academic tutor for course material support and a technical team for anything IT related.
+If you attend a classroom course you'll have constant support from a helpful experienced and professional tutor for the duration of your course.
+The focus is to help you enjoy every element of the course and to fully absorb the range of information provided so that you can progress smoothly and successfully to a practical teaching environment.

-If you decide to choose an online course or you decide to complete some on line modules you will be assigned a personal tutor who will correct your modules and offer advice and guidance throughout the course as required.
+If you need help on a section of your online course you’ll be assigned a personal tutor who will assist you with the modules and offer advice and guidance throughout the course as required.
 Whichever course you choose, we will ensure that you have the guidance, support and assistance you need to become a successful teacher.
+Within your personal training account you’ll find the online Help Centre which you can access 24/7.
+In the Help Centre you’ll have a huge source of information at your fingertips covering topics that include ‘during the course’, ‘after the course’, ‘jobs and careers’ and much more.

-Please contact our helpdesk if you require further support:
+Please contact our customer helpdesk if you require further support.

 What happens when I'm finished my TEFL Course?